Image:Kibble Facts

 Cats

 Cats are more sensitive to digestive disruption and food refusal.
-Monitoring appetite is critical, as prolonged refusal increases risk of hepatic lipidosis.
+Monitoring appetite is critical, as prolonged refusal increases risk of hepatic lipidosis, a potentially fatal liver condition triggered by anorexia.
 Digestive changes in cats should prompt earlier intervention rather than prolonged observation.⁶

 Managing Digestive Changes During Transition